apereo/cas/docs/cas-server-documentation/protocol/WS-Federation-Protocol.md

   "@class" : "org.apereo.cas.ws.idp.services.WSFederationRegisteredService",
   "serviceId" : "https://wsfed.example.org/.+",
   "name" : "Sample WsFed Application",
-  "id" : 100,
+  "id" : 100
-  "realm" : "urn:wsfed:example:org:sampleapplication"
 }
 ```

 | Field                         | Description
 |-------------------------------|--------------------------------------------------------------------------------------------------
 | `serviceId`                   | Callback/Consumer url where tokens may be `POST`ed, typically matching the `wreply` parameter.
 | `realm`                       | The realm identifier of the application, identified via the `wtrealm` parameter.
+This needs to match the realm defined for the identity provider.
+By default it's set to the realm defined for the CAS identity provider.
 | `appliesTo`                   | Controls to whom security tokens apply.
 Defaults to the `realm`.

 Service definitions may be managed by the [service management](Service-Management.html) facility.